PharmaForest/OncoPlotter/README.md

 # OncoPlotter (Latest version 0.5.2 on 18June2026)
-A SAS package to create figures commonly created in oncology studies
+OncoPlotter is a SAS package to create figures commonly created in oncology studies.
+Please refer to [documentation](https://pharmaforest.github.io/OncoPlotter/) for detailed instruction.

 ![OncoPlotter](./OncoPlotter_Logo_small.png)

 The repository is a collaborative project.